xiangivyli/data-science-portfolio/Nomalisation (SQL Server)/README.md

  - primary key

 ### datatype
-Most attributes are varchar(), the maximum should be decided by the maximum length of the current role but should leave some space.
+Most attributes are varchar(), the maximum should be decided by the maximum length of the current record but should leave some space.
 The column university_shortname should follow the fixed format and use char(3).

 ### nullable
 Most attributes should not be null except function attribute.